relessawy/bpa-workshop-guide/form-modelling-v2.md

 ### 1.7.1 Create Process Start form

-- Let’s start by modeling the form that triggers the process to start
+- Let’s start by modelling the form that triggers the process to start
 - Use the **breadcrumb navigator** at the top-left of the screen to navigate back to our **procurement-process** project
 - click on the **Add Asset** button to the top right of the screen.